MicrosoftDocs/azure-databases-docs/articles/cosmos-db/vs-code-ext.md

 Need the command line?
 You’re covered:
 - **Launch `mongosh`**: Run advanced commands directly from VS Code.

+    > [!NOTE]
-*Note: We dont ship Mongo shell with the extension, you would have to install `mongosh` and sync it manually.
+    > We dont ship Mongo shell with the extension, you would have to install `mongosh` and sync it manually.

 ### Cluster Management at Your Fingertips
 Stay on top of your resources: